abmishr4/retail-ai-portfolio/projects/readme.md

 Two compact, working, public demos of how I think about production AI/data systems — governed scope, honest limits, evaluation discipline, and business-facing design.
-Both are public-data analogues of production platforms I have led professionally in enterprise retail; hiring managers can't see proprietary systems, so these show the same thinking on public data.
+Both are public-data analogues of production platforms I have led professionally in enterprise retail; Since I could not share proprietary data and systems — this version shows the same design philosophy on public data.

 | App | Live demo | What it demonstrates |
 |---|---|---|